alephium/docs/docs/project/glossary.md

 ### Alephium

-Alephium is the first live layer 1 sharded blockchain scaling and improving on Bitcoin core technologies, Proof of Work and UTXO.
-It delivers a highly performant, secure DeFi & dApps platform with enhanced energy efficiency.
+Alephium is the first operational sharded L1 blockchain scaling and enhancing PoW & UTXO concepts.
+Decentralization, self-sovereignty and security meet high-performance, accessibility and energy efficiency in a dev-friendly network optimized for DeFi & smart contract applications.

 From its technical design to its interfaces, Alephium has been created to address the challenges of accessibility, scalability, and security encountered by decentralized applications today.